acumenrev/laptop_setup/README.md

 ### iOS

 - [Cocoapods] a dependency manager for Cocoa projects
-- [Figma] helps teams create, test, and ship better designs from start to finish
-- [Proxyman] enables developers to observe and manipulate HTTP/HTTPS requests
 - [Atlassian SourceTree] a free Git client for Mac
 - [Xcodes] Xcode Version Management